Initiated: December 1, 2014 Very minor update: Sunday, January 28, 2018

-Tetrahedral-Octahedral-Tetrahedral (TOT) couplets tile and tessellate the universe1 (opens in new tab or window).
-In earlier writings, we have observed how the universe could be tiled in about 202 exponential notations or steps, layers, doublings, or domains.
+Tetrahedral-Octahedral-Tetrahedral (TOT) clusters and couplets tile and tessellate the universe1 (opens in new tab or window).
+In earlier writings, we have observed how the universe could be tiled in 202 exponential notations (or steps, layers, doublings, or domains).

 Please note: Many links will open a new tab or window.